Philippa of Hainault: First years

 In October 1327, Philippa married Edward by proxy through the Bishop of Coventry in Valenciennes.
-The official marriage was at York Minster on 24 January 1328, eleven months after Edward's accession to the English throne; although the de facto rulers were Queen Mother Isabella and her avaricious lover, Roger Mortimer, 1st Earl of March, who jointly acted as his regents.
+The official marriage was at York Minster on 24 January 1328, eleven months after Edward's accession to the English throne; although the de facto rulers were Queen Mother Isabella and her lover, Roger Mortimer, 1st Earl of March, who jointly acted as his regents.
 Soon after their marriage, the couple retired to live at Woodstock Palace in Oxfordshire.
 Unlike many of her predecessors, Philippa did not alienate the English people by retaining her foreign retinue or bringing large numbers of foreigners to the English court.
 In August, her dower was fixed.
 She became a patron of the chronicler Jean Froissart and owned several illuminated manuscripts, one of which currently is housed in the national library in Paris.
 Froissart began to describe her as "The most gentle Queen, most liberal, and most courteous that ever was Queen in her days."

 As Isabella did not wish to relinquish her own status, Philippa's coronation was postponed for two years.
 She was crowned queen on 18 February 1330 at Westminster Abbey, when she was almost five months pregnant.
 She gave birth to her first son, Edward, the following June.
 In October 1330, King Edward commenced his personal rule by staging a coup and ordering the arrest of the regents.
-Shortly afterward, Mortimer was executed for treason and then the Queen Mother was sent to Castle Rising in Norfolk, where she spent a number of years under house arrest but with her privileges and freedom of movement eventually restored.
+Shortly afterward, Mortimer was executed for treason and the Queen Mother was sent to Castle Rising in Norfolk, where she spent a number of years under house arrest but with her privileges and freedom of movement eventually restored.

 She was invested as a Lady of the Order of the Garter (LG) in 1358.

 Political influence

 Philippa proved to be the model of a queen and worked tirelessly for the crown, maintaining balance between royal and familial duties admired in tumultuous times.
 She was widely loved and respected as a queen who managed to have a successful marriage with Edward.

 As the financial demands of the recent Hundred Years' War were enormous, Philippa wisely advised the King to take interest in the nation's commercial expansion as a different method of covering the expenses.
 She established the textile industry in Norwich by encouraging Flemish weavers to settle there and promoted coal mining in Tynedale.

-She was appointed to serve as regent in 1346, while her husband was away for the Hundred Years' War.
+While her husband was away for the Hundred Years' War, she was appointed to serve as regent in 1346.

 In 1364 or 1365, Edward III demanded the return of Hainaut and other inheritances which had been given over to the dukes of Bavaria–Straubing in the name of Philippa, but he was unsuccessful as the custom in those regions favoured male heirs.